-The first attractive feature of giant oil discoveries is that they signal significant increases in production possibilities in the future.
-To be able to test the effect of news shocks on the dynamics of macroeconomic aggregates, particularly to isolate a significant anticipation effect, those shocks must be significant for the whole economy.
+The first attractive feature of giant oil discoveries is that they indicate significant increases in production possibilities in the future.
+To be able to test the effect of news shocks on the dynamics of macroeconomic aggregates, particularly isolating a significant anticipation effect, those shocks must be significant for the whole economy.
 It might be difficult to find other output shocks at the country level that have the macro-relevance of giant oil discoveries.
 Moreover, giant oil discoveries are relatively rare events within a country-specific location, so we can treat them as country-specific shocks.

 Second, there is a significant delay between the discovery and the start of production.
-Discoveries involve years of delay for platform fabrication, environmental approvals, pipeline construction, refinery and budgetary considerations.
-Figure I showed the delay for two Norwegian oilfields.
-Experts' empirical estimates suggest that for a giant oil discovery, it takes between 4 and 6 years to go from drilling to production.18 Based on our own calculation using an alternative data source that is less comprehensive but contains more detailed information at the field level, we find that the average delay between discovery and production start is 5.4 years.19 Obviously, there is some heterogeneity between onshore and offshore discoveries.
-Using the aforementioned alternative dataset, we find that the average delay is 6.7 years for offshore discoveries and 4.6 for onshore discoveries.
-All in all, the lag between the announcement of oil discoveries and production can be substantial and thus allows us to treat giant oil discoveries as news shocks about future output.
+Discoveries involve years of delay for platform fabrication, environmental approvals, pipeline construction, and refinery and budgetary considerations.
+Figure I showed the delay for two Norwegian oil fields.
+Experts' empirical estimates suggest that for a giant oil discovery, it takes between four and six years to go from drilling to production.
+17 Based on our own calculation using an alternative data source that is less comprehensive but contains more detailed information at the field level, we find that the average delay between discovery and production start is 5.4 years.
+18 Obviously, there is some heterogeneity between oil and gas fields.
+One potential source of heterogeneity is the difference between onshore and offshore discoveries.
+Using the aforementioned data set, we find that the average delay is 6.7 years for offshore discoveries and 4.6 for onshore discoveries.
+All in all, the lag between the announcement